Telling a life story with imagination and visual entertainment.

 Starring: Suraj Sharma, Irfan Khan and Rafe Spall

 At times, the movie – or rather the life story of Pi – is about spirituality.
 But from a non-religious point of view, it just seemed so reasonable, welcoming and universal.
 Pi believed that he could accept the elements of religions as he chose them.
-Only what made sense.
+Only what made sense to him.
 He didn’t accept that believing in different religions at the same time was the same thing as believing in nothing at all.
 If he believed in it, and it gave him a sense of being, then that’s all that mattered.
+I will accept that this film is about spirituality, but it is not about religion.

 The film is based on a book which many declared was impossible to adapt, and many more, including myself, declared was pointless to adapt.
 But I am happy to admit that I have been proved wrong.
 The heart to this story was the art of storytelling, and that is such a simple message to portray, that any medium can be used.
 All you need is a little imagination.